brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/IncidentResponse/README.md

    - **Installation:** Ensure RSAT is installed on your Windows 10/11 workstation to enable remote administration of Windows Servers.
    - **Usage:** Facilitates the management of Active Directory and other remote server roles.

-4. **Microsoft Log Parser Utility**
-   - **Installation:** Required on Windows Server machines or Windows 10/11 workstations where these scripts will be executed.
-   - **Usage:** Enables advanced querying and analysis of various log formats.

 *Scripts that process `.evtx` files can also be run directly from a Windows 10 or 11 workstation.*

 ## 📄 Description